adamhsparks/stats19-review/review.md

 >Format: Each of the read_*() functions has a format parameter, which, when TRUE adds

-- I'm unsure about including a package that's not on CRAN in the vignette (`ukboundaries`), something like this should be listed in Suggests, but it's not on CRAN, @skcott do you have any thoughts?
+- I'm unsure about including a package that's not on CRAN in the vignette (`ukboundaries`), something like this should be listed in Suggests, but it's not on CRAN, @sckott do you have any thoughts?

 - The first figures in the `sf` section after the join aren't immediately clear to me.
 The axis lack labels, I'm not really sure what I'm looking at.